kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Starting out simple

-IHP is a full-stack web framework, and Elm should not be used for absolutely everything view-related in an IHP app.
+IHP is a full-stack web framework, and Elm should as mentioned in the previous post not be used for absolutely everything view-related in an IHP app.

-IHP gives you routing, server-side rendering, easy authentication and great forms utilites with server-side validation in a typesafe way.
-I would not opt out of these features just for writing everything in Elm.

-If you don't need these features and prefer making a pure Elm Single Page App with a headless JSON api, [haskell-servant](https://www.servant.dev/) is possibly a more logical way to go.

 **In IHP, use Elm only when you start to think "I actually need Elm".** That will keep the complexity down and let you use Elm for what it's great for.

-All this being said, the example in this tutorial is made extremely simple to make the process easier to follow.
+All this being said, the examples in this tutorial are made extremely simple to make the process easier to follow.

 ## Continue from part one